Stones Bitter: Advertising

 A major television campaign ran nationally from 1983 until 1991 with the tagline (coined by playwright Peter Whelan): "(Wherever you may wander) there's no taste like Stones".
 The series initially starred Bernard Hill and Tony Barton, although Hill was replaced by Michael Angelis from 1984 onwards.
 The advertisements followed the characters of Jeff and Dave as they got into scrapes in various overseas locations, with humorous results.
 By 1987 it had become the UK's longest running bitter campaign of all time.

 From 1993 Stones was only advertised in the north of England.
 The 1994-96 "Sheffield Gold" campaign was set in a steel foundry: a nod to the city's heritage, although it was filmed in the Czech Republic because Sheffield's own foundries were considered to be too clean and automated for the desired gritty and industrial effect.
 A spokesman for Bass explained: "We wanted sparks and goggles."
 It was to be the final major marketing push for Stones, and as of 2012 the only marketing support for the brand is the provision of Stones branded glassware and bar merchandise for regular stockists.

 Sponsorships

-Stones Bitter sponsored the Rugby Football League Championship from 1986 to 1995, and then its successor the Rugby Super League from 1996–7.
+Stones Bitter sponsored the Rugby Football League Championship from 1986 to 1995, and then its successor the Rugby Super League from 1996 to 1997.
 A 1986–8 set of poster advertisements with the tagline "Stones, sheer poetry" supported the sponsorship.
 In 1995 and 1996, Stones sponsored the Doncaster Handicap and the Park Hill Stakes horse racing events.
 Stones Bitter are also sponsors of the Sheffield Steelers, they have a sponsor on the bottom of their jersey.

 It also sponsored midlands sports show Central Sports Special.